mitralabs/coco/README.md

+>**This Repo is under major refactoring.
+It will develop from a "full" repo, with self developed (Gradio) Frontend to a MCP Server which can be connected to different frontends.
+This decision was made due to the fact that the core value within this repo lies in coco, a wearable recording device and it's corresponding backend.**

 # coco

 This is the coco Repository.
 It was developed with fun by a small team (see [our website](www.mitra-labs.ai) for more information).<br>